Caleb Kilian

-Caleb John Kilian (born June 2, 1997) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Caleb John Kilian (born June 2, 1997) is an American professional baseball pitcher who is a free agent.
+He made his Major League Baseball (MLB) debut in 2022.

 Amateur career

-Kilian attended Flower Mound High School in Flower Mound, Texas and played college baseball at Texas Tech University.
+Kilian attended Flower Mound High School in Flower Mound, Texas, and Texas Tech University, where he played college baseball for the Texas Tech Red Raiders.
 He was drafted by the Baltimore Orioles in the 20th round of the 2018 Major League Baseball draft but did not sign and returned to Texas Tech.
 He was then drafted by the San Francisco Giants in the eighth round of the 2019 Major League Baseball draft and signed.

 Professional career

 San Francisco Giants

-Kilian spent his first professional season in 2019 with the Arizona League Giants and Salem-Keizer Volcanoes and did not allow an earned run over 16 innings.
-Owing to the cancellation of the 2020 Minor League Baseball season because of COVID-19, he did not pitch for a team.
-He started 2021 with the Eugene Emeralds before being promoted to the Richmond Flying Squirrels.
+Kilian spent his first professional season in 2019 with the rookie–level Arizona League Giants and Low–A Salem-Keizer Volcanoes and did not allow an earned run over 16 innings.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Kilian started 2021 with the High–A Eugene Emeralds before being promoted to the Double–A Richmond Flying Squirrels.